prashastiarora/bike-sales-customer-analysis-dashboard/README.md

 - Dashboard Development

 # Key Insights
--- Middle-aged customers showed the highest bike purchase rate.
+ Middle-aged customers are more likely to purchase bikes.
--- Customers from the Pacific region were more likely to purchase bikes.
+ Customers from the Pacific region have a higher purchase rate.
--- Higher-income customers demonstrated greater purchasing tendencies.
--- Shorter commute distances were associated with higher bike purchases.
--- Education level showed noticeable differences in purchasing behavior.
+ Higher income groups tend to purchase bikes more frequently.
+ Customers with shorter commute distances are more likely to buy bikes.

 # Skills Demonstrated
 - Data Cleaning